weesvisje/docs/docs/guides/http/timeseries.md

   {"txn_id": 10}
   ```

+#### TTL

+An event can be given a 'TTL' or 'time to live,' after which the event will expire and be deleted from the database.
+The event expiration can be specified in 3 ways, in order of preference:

+* `_expiration` field in the event body.
+* `X-EVENT-TTL-SECONDS` in the HTTP header.
+* A document in the `__timeseries` collection with `_id` equal to the timeseries name and a `default_ttl_seconds` field with a numeric value.

+An `_expiration` field will be added automatically event to the event if it takes the expiration from the HTTP header or `__timeseries` collection.

 ### ```GET```

 Query a range of events in a TimeSeries using a half-open interval `[start, end)`.
 Returns a stream of events in chronological order.